open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 ## Recording an Exception

-An unhandled exception that leaves the scope of a span SHOULD be recorded as an `Event` on that span.
+An exception that leaves the scope of a span
+SHOULD be recorded as an `Event` on that span.
 An exception is considered to leave the scope of a span if the span is ended while the exception is still "in flight"